 Real estate commission: a guide to who pays, how much and more

 If you’re using a real estate agent to sell your property, you need to know what their fees will be.
-The skill and expertise you’re buying is often a great investment as a good agent can help you get a much better price for your property than you’d achieve on your own.
-However, knowing what the average real estate commission is can help you create a more accurate budget and avoid any nasty surprises.
+The skill and expertise you’re buying are a great investment.
+A good agent can help you get a much better price for your property than you’d achieve on your own.
+However, knowing the average real estate commission can help you create a more accurate budget and avoid any nasty surprises.

-So how much is real estate commission?
+So how much is the real estate agent commission?
 What other costs should you be aware of and who pays for what?
-We spoke to Mark Wolens, a principal at Independent, to get his insights into what your real estate commission is paying for.
-In this ebook, we’ll also look at alternative methods of selling your home and the pros and cons of each choice.
+We spoke to Mark Wolens, a Principal at Independent Property Group, to get his insights into what your real estate commission is paying for.
+In this guide, we’ll also look at real estate commission structures and what factors can affect the amount of commission you pay.

 What does real estate agent commission pay for?